 Ola Electric launches its first Hypercharger ahead of test rides.
 Details here

 Ola Electric launches its first Hypercharger ahead of test rides.
-Details here2 min read .
-Updated: 24 Oct 2021, 10:22 AM IST
+Details here

 Ola Electric's Hyperchargers will be capable of charging e-scooter batteries from 0 - 50% in just 18 minutes.